laminas/tutorials/doc/book/in-depth-guide/models-and-servicemanager.md

 When pushing variables to the view, they are accessible in two ways: either using object notation (`$this->posts`) or implicitly as script-level variables `$posts`).
-The two approaches are equivalent; however, calling `$posts` results in a little round-trip through the renderer's `__get()` method.
-We often recommend using `$this` notation to visually differentiate between variables passed to the view, and those created within the script itself.
+The two approaches are equivalent; however, calling `$posts` results in a little round-trip through the renderer's `__get()` method <<what renderer?
+Hasn’t been mentioned yet.
+Also, doesn’t seem much point in mentioning this unless you explain why it matters.>>.
+We often recommend using `$this` notation <<is '$this notation' the same thing as object notation mentioned two sentences above?
+If so, can this be made clear to avoid confusion?>> to visually differentiate between variables passed to the view, and those created within the script itself. <<It’s not clear to me what the difference is between these two types of variables.
+I think it would be helpful if it was explained, even if just in a linked-to side note.>>

 Let's modify our view to display a table of all blog posts that our repository
 returns: